-Young people in India are capable to take the country out of the shackles of the ongoing health and humanitarian crisis.
+Young people in India can help take the country out of its ongoing health and humanitarian crisis.

 Misinformation and Stigma: Stigma has further aggravated the problem.
 Misinformation and Stigmatisation has led many people running away from the quarantine centres / hospitals and people are not coming forward.
 The issue of stigmatization stems from fear, prejudice, divisiveness, sometimes from racism, and lack of correct information.